dtx319/double-tap/README.md

-A comprehensive website consisting of four landing pages that were created using HTML and CSS.
+A static, comprehensive website consisting of four landing pages that were created using HTML and CSS.
 The landing pages are the Home page, How-It-Works  page, Sign-In page, and Sign-Up page.